navazsayani/image-extractor/README.md

 ## Troubleshooting

-1. Tesseract OCR not found:
+1. API Key Issues:
-   - Ensure Tesseract is installed correctly
+   - Ensure your OpenRouter API key is correctly set in the .env file
-   - Verify the installation path matches the one in `modules/ocr_processor.py`
+   - Verify the API key has sufficient credits/permissions

-   - Add Tesseract to your system PATH
+2. Image Processing Issues:
-   - Windows: Set the `TESSERACT_CMD` environment variable to point to tesseract.exe
+   - Ensure images are clear and readable

-2. Model download issues:
+   - Check that file size is under the 16MB limit
-   - Ensure you have a stable internet connection for the first run
+   - Verify the image format is supported

-   - The Hugging Face transformer model will be downloaded automatically
+3. Extraction Accuracy:

-3. Memory issues:
+   - For best results, use clear, well-lit images
-   - Consider reducing the maximum file size in app.py
+   - Ensure important information is clearly visible
-   - Adjust the image preprocessing parameters in ocr_processor.py
+   - Try different angles if certain details are not being captured

 ## Potential Improvements